-Once you sign up for the Southwest Rapid Rewards Priority Credit Card, you have the opportunity to earn 40,000 points after you spend $1,000 within three months.
+Once you're approved for the Southwest Rapid Rewards Priority Credit Card, you have the opportunity to earn 40,000 points after you spend $1,000 within three months.
+Plus, you can earn another 35,000 points if you spend $5,000 in total within the first six months.
 The Balance has analyzed the value of Rapids Rewards points and found that each is worth 1.49 cents when redeemed for airfare.
-That means the sign-up bonus could be worth $596 in flights on Southwest Airlines.
+That means the sign-up bonus could be worth $1,117 in flights on Southwest Airlines.

 Earning Points & Rewards

 The Southwest Rapid Rewards Priority Credit Card gives cardholders 2 points per $1 spent on Southwest flights and hotel and rental car partners, along with 1 point per $1 spent on everything else.
 Hotel partners include Marriott and Hyatt, and rental car partners include Avis and Hertz.

 The points you earn with this card are unlimited and they’ll never expire.

 You can earn 1,500 tier qualifying points toward A-List status for every $10,000 in eligible purchases you make on your card, up to 15,000 qualifying points per year.

 The Southwest Rapid Rewards program makes it easy to redeem points for flights since there are unlimited rewards seats with no blackout dates.
 Points are worth 1.49 cents each when redeemed for flights, according to The Balance’s analysis, although valuations may be even better when Southwest has a sale.